 Often, endometriosis is mistaken for something else, such as ‘normal’ period pain or a urinary tract infection

 A small glimmer of hope: there’s more attention for endometriosis.
 Since 2008 there’s a European Guideline on the Management of Endometriosis, with recommendations and treatment options.
 This guideline is updated regularly.
+In February (2022), the European Society of Human Reproduction and Embryology (ESHRE) published new clinical guidelines for the diagnosis and treatment of endometriosis.
 The not so good news: it still takes way too long before endometriosis is diagnosed; on average between seven and eight years.
 Often, it’s mistaken for something else, such as ‘normal’ period pain or a urinary tract infection.
 That’s why it’s key to distinguish between ‘normal’ and ‘abnormal’ menstrual complaints.

 Think you might suffer from endometriosis?
 Make an appointment with your GP, or rather go to a specialist gyneacologist.
 It might also help to get in touch with fellow-sufferers.
 Endometriosis UK provides support services, information and a community for those affected by endometriosis (check out their local support groups).
 In the USA, that’s done by the Endometriosis Association.
 Living in a different country?
 On endometriosis.org you’ll find a list of non-profit endometriosis organisations around the world and their support groups.